On the Nature of Life

 From the origin of a river, a droplet flows down until it becomes part of the ocean.[1]
 At some point it will evaporate into a cloud and become part of the air.
 Then the cloud is blown back to the mountains and if it’s cold enough, the droplet will leave the cloud as snow.
 When it melts, it becomes again part of the river as it starts to flow downstream with the other droplets.

-The droplet continuously changes position and form.
+The droplet continuously changes shape and position.
 In liquid form it moves downward with the river.
 When it evaporates, it changes from liquid to gas and moves upward.
-As part of a cloud it moves sideways until it falls down again as rain.
-Or when it freezes and becomes snow, it changes from gas to solid and moves downward.
-In case the droplet becomes part of a glacier, it still moves – though imperceptible for us to detect.
+As part of a cloud it floats and moves in the air until it falls down as rain.
+Or, when it freezes and becomes hail or snow, it changes from gas to solid and moves downward.
+In case the droplet becomes part of a glacier, it still moves – though imperceptible for us to consciously detect.

 Thus the nature of life is change: change of position which is called movement, and change of form which is called transformation.
 Everything changes position and form continuously.
 A caterpillar for instance moves around on the forest soil.
 Then it resides into its silky cocoon, where it transforms into a butterfly.
 After leaving the cocoon, it then moves around through the air.
 After it dies, it transforms back into soil and food.

-On a molecular level cells move and transform continuously within the caterpillars – and later the butterflies – body.
-So when the caterpillar doesn’t appear to be moving while in its cocoon, inside it’s body constant movement and transformation still happen.
+On a molecular level, cells move and transform ceaselessly in every being.
+So when the caterpillar doesn’t appear to be moving while it is cocooned, inside it’s body constant movement and transformation still happen.
 Furthermore, after the butterfly dies, change continues unabated due to ongoing chemical processes or serving as food for other animals.
-As a matter of fact change is so vast and omnipresent, it’s inconceivable for our thinking faculty to fathom.
+As a matter of fact, change is so vast and omnipresent, it’s inconceivable for our thinking faculty to fathom.

-The funny thing is that when we try to see both the cup and the faces at exactly the same time, that proves impossible.
-That is because we have trained ourselves over time to be aware of the figures but at the same time we forgot that figures can only be seen and distinguished against a background.
-Yet figure and background both exist and form a whole where one can’t exist without the other.
+The funny thing is that when we try to see both the cup and the faces at the same time, that proves impossible.
+That is because we have trained ourselves over time to be aware of the figures, but at the same time we forgot that figures can only be seen and distinguished against a background.
+Yet figure and background both exist and form a whole, where one can’t exist without the other.

-Peculiar though is the phenomenon that when we start to grow older, we more and more begin to resist change.
-We ‘feel old’ because we can’t sport, work or drink anymore as in our twenties.
+Peculiar, though, is the phenomenon that when we grow older, we more and more begin to resist change, particularly our own ageing process.
+We ‘feel old’ because we can’t sport, work or drink anymore as we did in our twenties.
 We frantically hold on to an image of our younger selves to create the illusion of still being invincible.
 Yet the only reason why we feel invincible in our younger years is because we have no experience, and thus no idea, of what it means to come of age.
 But as soon as the skin starts to wrinkle or hair begins to fall out, women and men alike try to conceal it by all means.
 Whatever the reason, ageing is considered a problem that needs to be fixed.
-And the promise that the ageing process can be controlled, or even reversed, is lucrative business: Cosmetics is a $532 billion dollar industry in 2018.[2]
+And the promise that the ageing process can be controlled, or even reversed, is lucrative business: cosmetics is a $532 billion dollar industry in 2018.[2]
 So a lot of people actually believe that the course of nature can be controlled, and are willing to dig deep for it.

-Let’s discuss two main contributors to the desire for consistency and the belief it can be controlled, the first being language.
-We started to define things and events mainly for communication purposes.
-If I want to tell you how lovely our day by the sea was, then it’s convenient if I don’t have to drag you out to the beach to point out where I spent the day.
+Let’s discuss two main contributors to the desire for status quo and the belief it can be controlled, the first being language.
+We define things and events mainly for communication purposes.
+If I want to tell you how lovely our day by the sea was, then it’s convenient if I don’t have to drag you out to the beach to literally point out where I spent the day.
 So we invented the words ‘beach’ and ‘sea’ in order for us to communicate about those places without having to physically be there.

-An inevitable afterbirth of defining and naming things and events is that it becomes difficult for us to imagine them transforming into something else.
+An inevitable afterbirth of defining and naming things and events, is that it becomes difficult for us to imagine them transforming into something else.
 Yet however indispensable for human communications, definitions and names won’t miraculously freeze objects or events forever in their current state.
-An acorn is not an oak, but inevitably it will transform into it.
+An acorn is not an oak, but given the right conditions, it inevitably will transform into it.
 An egg and a sperm cell are different from a human being, but inevitably they will transform into it.
 Everything moves and transforms indefinitely.
-Yet names and definitions cause us to firmly believe the opposite, and as a result we develop a peculiar affection for consistency; a strong desire for things to remain as they are, to stop changing.
-The more we are faced with the inevitability thereof, the more we suffer.
+Yet names and definitions cause us to firmly believe the opposite, and as a result we develop a peculiar affection for rigid consistency; a strong desire for things to remain as they are, to stop changing.
+Thus, the more we are faced with the inevitability of change, the more we suffer.

 A second contributor lies in the upbringing of children.
-Adults usually carry forward their personal frameworks of reference unto their children as being good.
-Therefore by default anything outside of that framework will be at least considered strange, if not outright inferior; especially when a child grows up in an environment where its asking questions is regarded a hindrance.
-When a child is summoned to stop asking “so many” questions, it can develop the first story delusion: the doctrine to accept any first version of a story without weighing it against different views.
-The child doesn’t learn to develop its own judgements based on trusting its own experience; rather it’s learning that any force fed view is the “right” one, regardless whether that view is in accordance with the child’s individual nature.
-Obviously this contributes to inner struggle later in life, for example if a gay individual grows up in a deeply religious, anti-gay household, or if someone with a caring personality grows up in a highly competitive environment.
+Adults usually carry forward their personal frames of reference unto their children as being ‘good’.
+Therefore, by default, anything outside of that framework will at least be considered strange, if not outright inferior; especially when a child grows up in an environment where its asking questions is regarded a hindrance.
+When a child is summoned to stop asking ‘so many’ questions, it can develop the first story delusion: the doctrine to accept any first version of a story without weighing it against different views.
+The child doesn’t learn to develop its own judgements based on trusting its own experience; rather it’s learning that any forced fed view is the ‘right’ one, regardless whether that view is in accordance with the child’s individual nature.
+Obviously this contributes to a lot of inner struggle later in life, for example if someone with a caring personality grows up in a highly competitive environment.

-Most striking are the often rather rigid frameworks of reference regarding politics, religion, nationalism, family, sex and money.
-But it also trickles down into less obvious behaviors.
-For instance, if we don’t like the taste of Brussels Sprouts as a kids, we tend to cultivate that into an conviction later in life.
-Yet that doesn’t do justice to our own ever changing nature as well.
-Like everything, also our taste changes with age, so we might be withholding ourselves a delicacy due to a learned conviction – contrary to trusting our own experience and giving them sprouts another go later in life.[3]
+Most striking are the often rather rigid frames of reference regarding politics, religion, nationalism, family, sex, and money.
+But it also trickles down into less obvious behaviours.
+For instance, if we don’t like the taste of Brussels sprouts as a kids, we tend to cultivate that into a rigid conviction later in life.
+Yet that doesn’t do justice to our own ever changing nature.
+Like everything, our taste also changes with age, so if we don’t trust our own judgement and give them sprouts another go later in life, we might be withholding ourselves a delicacy due to a learned conviction - which wasn’t our own to begin with.[3]

-Besides, without change the world becomes a phenomenally boring place.
-Try to imagine that everything – and everyone – from this moment on will be frozen in their development.
+Besides, without change, the world becomes a phenomenally boring place.
+Try to imagine that everything – and everyone – from this moment on, will be frozen in their development.
 Nothing changes anymore, we have reached the state of ultimate consistency.
 In time, we’ll know exactly what colleagues are going to say at the coffee machine, or relatives at birthday parties.
 A little later we have travelled every corner of the Earth and experienced everything Earthly that can be experienced.
 It might take a while, but eventually everything and everyone becomes completely predictable.
 Everyone is stuck forever in Groundhog Day.[4]
-Try to imagine being forever until the end of time the parent of a 4 year old crybaby.
+Try to imagine being the parent of a 2 year old cry-baby, forever, until the end of time.
 Therefore, total control is total boredom and takes all the spice out of life.
 Change, and the unpredictability it creates, is the highly necessary salt in the stew.

-Once the nature of life is understood the obligation for consistency and the addiction to control can fall away.
+Once the nature of life is understood, the desire for consistency and the addiction to control, fall away.
 We can literally move and breathe again without restrictions.
-Moreover the undesirableness of wanting to live forever becomes clear.
+Moreover, the undesirableness of wanting to live forever becomes clear.
 For the beauty of life lies in change.
 How would the Earth look without the changing colors of the seasons?
 Without seeing children, puppies or kittens growing up?
-Without the blooming and perishing of flowers?
+Without the blooming of flowers and the magical colours of falling leaves?
 Without experiencing a mighty thunderstorm and a rainbow at the end?
-Without seeing an elderly couple strolling on a boulevard hand in hand?
+Without seeing an elderly couple strolling hand in hand on a boulevard?
 Without an unexpected visit from an old friend?
-Without achieving something we never thought we’d be able to?
+Without achieving something we never thought we’d be able to do?

-Therefore, understanding the nature of life creates acceptance, relaxation and appreciation for change.
-Instead of trying to live in the past we come to recognize that every stage of life has appropriate arrangements.
-While young and full of physical strength it’s natural to explore mainly our physical capabilities;[5] when we grow older we can stay in shape physically and at the same time explore more and more our mental, or psychological faculties.
+Therefore, understanding the ever changing nature of life creates acceptance, relaxation, and appreciation for change.
+Instead of trying to live in the past, we come to recognize that every stage of life has appropriate arrangements.
+While young, and full of physical strength, it’s natural to explore mainly our physical capabilities.[5]
+When we grow older, we can stay in shape physically and at the same time explore more and more our mental, or psychological faculties.
 Try to imagine how much time all of a sudden becomes available if we don’t have to worry anymore about things we can’t control anyway (like ageing for instance).
-In a flash there’s no excuse anymore not to write that book, learn to play the guitar, or make that trip on top of our bucket list.
-So embrace change in all its facets: have the serenity to accept the things we cannot change, the courage to change the things we can, and the wisdom to know the difference.
+In a flash, there’s no excuse anymore not to write that book, learn to play the guitar, or make that trip on the top of our bucket list.

 Jolly greetings,